 Why take State Examination NT2?

-- To comply with their integration requirement.
+To comply with your integration requirement.

-In the Netherlands, you can study at different levels.
+Two levels: Programme I and Programme II In the Netherlands, you can study at different levels.
 There are also many different levels within the labour market.
 The higher the level of a course or job, the better you must master the Dutch language.
 If you want to take State Examination NT2, you choose between two levels: Programme I or Programme II.
 Programme I (language level B1) tests whether your Dutch is sufficient for a degree or a job at MBO level, and Programme II (language level B2) tests your language proficiency for a degree or a job at the HBO and university level.

-Most people who must integrate take the integration exam, but that is not the only way.
+Taking State Examination NT2 for integration Most people who must integrate take the integration exam, but that is not the only way.
 You may also integrate by completing the State Examination NT2.